 The information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
 Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor.

-Voya Financial Advisors retirement consultants are registered representatives and offer securities and investment advisory services through Voya Financial Advisors, Inc., member SIPC.
+Voya Financial Advisors retirement consultants are investment adviser representatives and registered representatives of, and offer securities and investment advisory services through Voya Financial Advisors, Inc., member SIPC.

 Neither Voya nor its affiliated companies provide tax or legal advice.
 Please consult with your tax and legal advisors regarding your individual situation.